Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Examples of opportunities of LCE actuators and sensors embedding intellingence into the built environment

 \subsubsection{Modulating acoustics}

 Sound is an integral part of how many people experience an environment, from hearing someone speaking during a lecture, to enjoying the art of musicians performing in a concert hall, to reducing noise in a crowded station.
-The two most common ways designers modify the sound of a space are (1) the absorption of materials used, (2) the geometry to guide and scatter.
+The two most common ways designers modify the sound of a space are to tune (1) the sound absorption capacity of materials used, and (2) the geometry to guide and scatter.
 In the approach of \cite{thun2012soundspheres}, a ceiling-type system of panels containing perforations are aggregated in an origami-like structure that is actuated through a mechanical system to open and close, thereby changing the acoustics.
 The system relies on electrical stepper motors, hence also continuous wiring from the power source to each individual element.

-An extension of this concept using LCEs, replacing the stepper motors with (perfectly silent) light-reactive LCE hinges, might allow an elimination of the wiring, as the light signal for triggering actuation (which can be invisible) can be sent through the air.
+An extension of this concept using LCEs, replacing the stepper motors with (perfectly silent) light-responsive LCE hinges \cite{Kim2019Intelligently}, might allow an elimination of the wiring, as the light signal for triggering actuation (which can be invisible) can be sent through the air.
+If electrical wiring is acceptable, this can be used to drive heaters for actuating LCE hinges without the use of light \cite{Roach2018}, still without any noise generation.
 A significant challenge is that the panels may be of significant size and weight, and many LCE hinges would need to be applied in tandem to deliver sufficient force.
-Significant gains can be achieved by layering LCE sheets,\cite{Guin2018} but more important may be to design the overall structure with counterbalances, such that the force needed from each LCE is minimized.
-Lifting large heavy plates against gravity with LCE hinges is most likely unrealistic.
+Alternatively, the panels could be fitted with passive hinges with the opposite side suspended by LCE fibers, which contract upon actuation and expand upon relaxation.
+Roach et al. demonstrated production of meter-long continuous LCE fibers that can be knit, sewn or woven, featuring 51\% actuation strain \cite{Roach2019}.
+Lin et al. demonstrated continuous spinning of LCE fibers which actuate with a 40--60\% length reduction within 1~second \cite{Lin2021a}.
+Significant gains can be achieved by layering LCE sheets\cite{Guin2018} or bundling LCE fibers \cite{He2021a}, but more important may be to design the overall structure with counterbalances, such that the force needed from each LCE is minimized.
+Lifting large heavy plates against gravity with LCE hinges or fibers is most likely unrealistic.
+At least it would require excessive amounts of LCE material.